Mixolyde/sbjeff/README.md

  * Game and session record constructors
  * Started text-based interface for getting player count
  * Markdown version of this README
+ * Text display hand
+ * Board structure and table set

 TODO
 ----
  * Nearly everything
+ * Game loop
  * Constructors for other records
  * Text interface to playing a game
  * Text display game state
- * Text display hand
  * Text display player state
- * A way to use a file as input to the text interface for testing standard randomization swappable file io device instead of standard io
+ * A way to use a file as input to the text interface for testing
- * Design data structure for the actual board during play
  * Design turn structure
  * Execute a turn
  * Legal card placement test